Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

 Before stating and proving the version of Vogel's uniqueness result that we need, we introduce some more definitions.
-We will consider special neighborhoods of Sacksteder curves and construct contact approximations which have a specific form in those neighborhoods.
-This step is implicit in Vogel's original proof and we need to make it more precise for our refinement.
+We will consider special neighborhoods of attracting curves and construct contact approximations which have a specific form in those neighborhoods.
+This step is implicit and much easier in Vogel's original proof, and we need to make it more precise for the proof in the $C^1$ case.
+In the rest of this section, we will write $I \coloneqq [-1,1]$.